|We are an Affiliate!|

 Choosing the Best Memory Cards for the Sony A7S III

 You can’t buy any SD card!
-You will require a UHS-II and V90 SD card to make sure you achieve the optimal write speeds when recording to the SD card for most modes.
+Like its sister camera, the Sony FX3, you will require a UHS-II and V90 SD card to make sure you achieve the optimal write speeds when recording to the SD card for most modes.
 However you can get away with a V30 card for some lower bitrate modes.

 It’s worth noting the A7S III has no recording limit like some of its competitors.
 So you can record until you fill the card, or it overheats.